 Heated towel rails

 If you have a heated towel rail, only use it when needed.
-By having it on for 4 hours a day rather than all the time, you could save $130 a year.
+A heated towel rail left on 24/7 can cost you $170 per year to run.
 You can buy timers for towel rails that come on automatically at certain times of the day.